Inventory & Stock

 then the specific Item within that category, here we have Ladies bottoms,

-setting the Price (if there is not one set in the database) and
+setting the Price (if there is not one set in the database),

-adding an optional Tag, if your organisation uses Tags.
+adding an optional Tag, if your organisation uses Tags and

 Non Gift Aid Sorting - Label Printing

 If it is necessary to print the label again with the same QRUI code, pressing the REPRINT button will achieve this.
-Should you wish you print the exact same Category, Item and Price but with an unique QRUI, use the NEW CODE instead.
+Should you wish to print the exact same Category, Item and Price but with a unique QRUI, use the NEW CODE instead.

 If the item selected already has a preset price in the database, this will be offered.